-- A. Pre-numbered or concurrently numbered and accounted for by a department independent of the Table Games Department; - B. For all extensions and subsequent repayments, evidenced by the initials or signatures of a supervisor and the dealer attesting to the validity of each credit extension and repayment; - C. An indication of the settlement method (i.e., serial number of marker issued, cheques, cash); - D. Settled no later than when the patron leaves the table at which the card is prepared; - E. Transferred to Revenue Audit/Accounting on a daily basis; and - F. Reconciled with other forms utilized to control the issuance of pit credit (i.e., master credit records, table cards). - 5-12.
-Foreign Currency shall not be Accepted at the Table Games - 5-13.
-Drawings and Giveaway Programs - a.
-All drawings and giveaways shall comply with Section 12 in addition to the requirements below. - b.
+- B. For all extensions and subsequent repayments, evidenced by the initials or signatures of a supervisor and the dealer attesting to the validity of each credit extension and repayment; - C. An indication of the settlement method (i.e., serial number of marker issued, cheques, cash); - D. Settled no later than when the patron leaves the table at which the card is prepared; - E. Transferred to Revenue Audit/Accounting on a daily basis; and - F. Reconciled with other forms utilized to control the issuance of pit credit (i.e., master credit records, table cards).

+5-12.
+Foreign Currency shall not be Accepted at the Table Games

+5-13.
+Drawings and Giveaway Programs

+- All drawings and giveaways shall comply with Section 12 in addition to the a. requirements below. - b.
 The conditions for participating in drawings and giveaway programs shall be prominently displayed or available for patron review at the licensed location. - 1.
 Applies to drawings, and giveaway programs in which the payouts are made from a bank other than the table inventory, the payouts are not related to table games wager, and the game play procedures are not affected. - 2.
 Such payouts are not deductible when reporting assessable gaming revenue.
-Standards do not apply to payouts from the table inventory resulting from a wager made with a promotional coupon or chip. - c.
-Payouts as a result of drawings and giveaway programs that are greater than or equal to \$600.00 or as determined by the IRS reporting threshold, shall be documented at the time of the payout to include the following: - 1.
+Standards do not apply to payouts from the table inventory resulting from a wager made with a promotional coupon or chip. - Payouts as a result of drawings and giveaway programs that are greater than or c. equal to \$600.00 or as determined by the IRS reporting threshold, shall be documented at the time of the payout to include the following: - 1.
 Date and time; - 2.
 Dollar amount of payout or description of personal property (i.e., car); - 3.
 Reason for payout (i.e., promotion name); - 4.
-Signature of two (2) employees verifying, authorizing, and completing the payout with the patron;
+Signature of two (2) employees verifying, authorizing, and completing the payout with the patron; - 5.
+Patron's name (for drawings only); and d.

-- 5. Patron's name (for drawings only); and - 6.
-Documentation may be prepared by an individual independent of the Table Games Department as long as the required signature is that of the employee completing the payout with the patron. - d.
 If the promotional cash (or cash equivalent) payout, including those as a result of drawings and giveaway programs, is less than \$600.00 or the IRS reporting threshold, documentation shall be created to support the bank accountability for which the payout was made.
 Required documentation consists of a line item on the cage or Table Games Department accountability.